ibcode15/MultiPlatform/README.md

 # MultiPlatform
-A small and simple library for making Multi-platform tools in python
+A small and simple library for making Multi-platform tools in python (still a work in progress)